 Nigel’s words came back to me, and I realised he was right.
 That was my ‘eureka moment,’ the moment I realised the idea of ‘who they were’ could reach beyond our own ancestors and seize our collective imagination.

 Nearby, a man was tending one of the graves and we started to chat.
 He knew nothing about Private WD Fishlock, but he told me there were still Fishlocks living around Wooton Rivers.

 I realised I could answer all my questions, not just for Private Fishlock, but for all 8 million who made a contribution

 Would they know anything about this man?
 What about other descendants, doubtless spread far and wide during the 20th century?

 I realised that I could answer all my questions, not just for Private Fishlock, and not only for those who died in the war, but for all 8 million who made a contribution.
 Of course, I couldn’t actually do it myself.
 But I could design something to enable everybody to work together to piece together those Life Stories.
 I could work with others (a large number of others) to refine that design and then to build that thing.
 That thing is, of course, Lives of the First World War.

 We’ve been working on this for three years.
 Our software development team at DC Thomson Family History, based in Dundee and London, started programming the system a year ago.

-Today (12 May 2014) we open our doors to the public, but this is just the beginning.
+On 12 May 2014 we opened our doors to the public, but this was just the beginning.
 Dan Snow, historian and broadcaster put it very clearly when he said “IWM has created Lives of the First World War and is now handing it over to us, the public.
 We need to make it happen by uploading information about our First World War ancestors, piecing together their stories, remembering them and saving this knowledge for future generations.
 We urge everyone to get involved.”